yegor256/blog/_posts/2014/nov/2014-11-20-seven-virtues-of-good-object.md

 touch his internal logic.

-If you don't use that `final` keyword, anyone (including yourself) will be able to extend the class and ... offend him. :( So a class without `final` is a bad design.
+If you don't use that `final` keyword, anyone (including yourself) will be able to extend the class and ... offend him :( So a class without `final` is a bad design.

 An abstract class is the exact oposite case &mdash; he tells us that